Wildhoney/Switzerland/README.md

 }
 ```

+### `usePath`

--   `usePath`: Yields a function when invoked with `import.meta.url` which allows you to resolve assets relative to the component's path on both the client and server.
+Yields a function when invoked with `import.meta.url` which allows you to resolve assets relative to the component's path on both the client and server.

 ```javascript
 import { t } from 'switerland';